-7. Ice Kachang or Ais Kachang
+Ice Kachang Or Ais Kachang

 Ice Kachang (meaning ice beans) is technically a Malaysian dessert, but is probably one of Singapore’s most ubiquitous desserts.
 It is probably the closest thing to a healthy ice cream that you’ll find here in Singapore.
-It’s consists of shaved ice flavoured with fruit syrup, topped with fruit jellies, milk, and bits of fruits on top.
-The treat is cold and refreshing, and so much better for you than ice cream, yet feels equally delicious!
+It consists of shaved ice flavoured with fruit syrup, topped with fruit jellies, milk, and bits of fruits on top.
+The treat is cold and refreshing and so much better for you than ice cream, yet feels equally delicious!

 Offered in many coffee shops, hawker centres, and food courts around Singapore, it’s an easy one to find.
 I recommend the Cold Desserts stall at the Lau Pa Sat Festival Market purely for their amazing selection of flavours and Ice Kachang varieties.

-One of the biggest issues I came across when eating my way through Singapore’s Hawker Centres is that could not handle all the food I wanted to try!
+One of the biggest issues I came across when eating my way through Singapore’s Hawker Centres is that I could not handle all the food I wanted to try!
 There was only so much I could eat in my short 3 days in the city.

 - Bak Kut Teh – meat bone tea usually eaten with rice or noodles.
-Despite its name, there is in fact no tea in the dish itself.
+Despite its name, there is in fact, no tea in the dish itself.

-- Satay – a dish of seasoned, skewered and grilled meat, served with a sauce
+- Satay – a dish of seasoned, skewered and grilled meat served with a sauce

 - Laksa – popular spicy noodle soup that consists of rice noodles or rice vermicelli with chicken, prawn or fish, served in spicy soup.
 You can also find vegetarian versions of Laksa.
 If you prefer to eat plant-based, check out stall #01-33 at Teck Ghee Market & Food Centre.